RayHightower/RayHightower.com/_posts/2020-02-05-sam-zell-solves-business-puzzles.markdown

 ### Devouring Books

 With the launch of [Bridgetown Partners](https://bridgetownpartners.com), I find myself devouring books on all aspects of commercial real estate.
 Articles, too.
 Topics include syndication, taxation, cash flow analysis, raising private money, and... biography.
 Well-written biographies are fascinating because you get to explore the subject before they become the fully-formed high-achiever who attracts the attention of a biographer.
 Zell's autobiography succeeds on this mission.

+# Out-Takes

+### Law Firms Wouldn't Hire Sam Zell

+After law school Zell interviewed for entry-level jobs at several firms.
+He was repeatedly rejected in the hiring process.
+Finally, a hiring partner at one law firm told him why.

+Finally, he struck a deal with one firm.
+Leaders of the firm allowed Sam to do deals out of their office in exchange for the legal work that his deal flow was sure to bring.